 - What are the consistency of the final “cookie”? – I would say they are like a biscuit.
-They are soft and airy and not crunchy like some cookies.
+They are soft and airy and have a chewy texture and not a crunchy one like some cookies.

 - When you cook the sausage is it sliced or do you take it out of the casing? – I use raw sausage from a roll, like Jimmy Dean’s.
 I don’t use the links.
 If you want to use the links you can take the casings off or not.
 It will still work out fine but it will be a bit different.

 - I must have done something terribly wrong then.
 I’m sure I followed the recipe.
 Mine cracked and were crumbly and dry. – The cheese, eggs and sausage should all add enough fat the recipe to make the cookies moist.
 Make sure you are using the correct amounts of the flour.
 Check the picture of the “batter” in the post to compare to yours.

 - ½ cup green peppers, chopped

 - ¾ cups almond flour

 - Preheat oven to 375°F. Get out and cover a cookie sheet with parchment paper or silicone mat.

 - Heat up a large skillet to medium heat then saute sausage, onions and peppers until the sausage is browned and the vegetables soft.
 Take off heat and let cool completely

 - In the meantime get out a a mixing bowl and add the dry ingredients (almond flour, salt, pepper and baking powder).